thekoshkina/integrated-model-rcode/README.md

 	 - so.detection - matrix with covariates that effect detection in the locations of PA survey sites in 		each survey

 sim-data.r  - Simulated data generated.
-Simulates covariates $x$ and $w$, PO and PA datasets.
+Simulates covariates _x_ and _w_, PB and SO datasets.
 All the data is saved in a file data.rda

 functions.r  - Utility and likelihood functions required for POPA-function.r